wazzamatazz/opentelemetry-extensions/README.md

 Note that the default configuration means that the OTLP exporter is disabled by default and calls to the `AddOtlpExporter` extension method have no effect until it is enabled.

+## Manually Specifying Options

-It is also possible to configure the exporter by providing your own `JaahasOtlpExporterOptions` instance, or by providing an `Action<JaahasOtlpExporterOptions>` that can be used to configure the options:
+You can configure the exporter by manually providing a `JaahasOtlpExporterOptions` if preferred:

 ```csharp
 // Configure exporter options manually.